adharshmk96/gist/Readme.md

-# Bash Scripts
+# Gist

-just a gist of bash scripts for various use cases.
+my gist collection in a git repo.

+not a fan of github gist.